Hamlet (place): Spain

-In Spain, a hamlet is called lugar, aldea or cortijada (/es/).
+In Spain, a hamlet is called lugar, aldea, pedanía or cortijada (/es/).
 The word comes from the Spanish term cortijo («estate»).
 In the South of Spain, the term caserío (/es/) is also used for designating small groups of rural dwellings or farmhouses.

 A hamlet in Spain is a human settlement, usually located in rural areas, and typically smaller in size and population than a village (called in Spain, pueblo /es/).
 The hamlet is a common territorial organisation in the North West of Spain (Asturias, Cantabria and Galicia) dependent on a larger entity (e.g. parish or municipality).

 In Spain, the hamlet is one of the categories in the official gazetteer of population entities.
 In the Royal Order and Instruction of the 8 of March 1930, issued for the elaboration of the Annual gazetteer, the hamlet (aldea) is defined as the population entity with the smallest population and neighbourhood, usually more disseminated than the lugar, though its buildings can be also organised in streets and plazas.